 Training organisations on learning tools designed for complex social change such as Outcome Mapping, Outcome Harvesting, Most Significant Change and Everyday Political Analysis.

 Designing online tools for data management and analysis.

 Conducted developmental evaluations of programmes, using Outcome Harvesting as an approach.

 Experience to date:

 Learning loop was started informally in July 2016 while Mariam was completing her masters studies.
+Phil has been working with Learning Loop full time since January 2019.
 For a full history of our work experience please refer to our CVs which you can find here.

-Design of an organisational review system for Olof Palme Centre (Sep-Oct 2019- current, Sweden)
+Design of an organisational review system for Olof Palme Centre (Sep-Nov 2019, Sweden)

 Avoiding designing another assessment tool, we are trying to work out a useful tool to support OPC's partner organisations in their capacity development.

 Outcome Mapping introduction training with SMC (23 Oct 2019, Stockholm, Sweden)

 Short introduction training for SMC staff.